Every Oscar Best Picture Winner Ranked—From Worst to Best

 Using the original text, Laurence Olivier’s adaptation of William Shakespeare’s Hamlet is essentially a filmed play.
 Olivier, however, would make up for his lack of visual inventiveness with a performance that stands as one of the most iconic in film history.

 What Should Have Won Best Picture: The Treasure of the Sierra Madre

 You probably didn’t know these 21 everyday phrases were invented by Shakespeare.

 49. Rocky (1976)

-Once upon a time, Sylvester Stallone was touted as the next Marlon Brando.
-For Rocky, the “Italian Stallion” received Best Actor and Best Original Screenplay nods in this tale of a working-class boxer who gets a shot at the world heavy championship—and better yet, at love, with a shy pet shop cashier (Talia Shire).
-The film’s most famous moments—chief among them, the training montage—have become sports movie clichés at this point; neither does it help that its sequels turned the character of Rocky Balboa into a laughing stock.
+Once upon a time, Sylvester Stallone was supposed to be the next Marlon Brando.
+For Rocky, the “Italian Stallion” received Best Actor and Best Original Screenplay nods for his tale of a washed-up boxer who gets a shot at the world heavyweight championship—and better yet, at love, with a shy pet shop cashier (Talia Shire).
+The film’s most famous moments—chief among them, its training montage—have become sports movie clichés; neither does it help that its sequels almost turned the character of Rocky Balboa into a laughing stock.
 Still, the original movie is a winner, even if (SPOILERS!) he does lose at the end.